basho/yokozuna/README.md

         git clone -b rz-yokozuna-2 git://github.com/basho/riak.git
         cd riak

+2. Verify that you have ant installed.
+It is needed to build solr.

+        ant -version

-2. Setup and compile yokozuna.
+3. Setup and compile yokozuna.
 Setup will replace riak_kv with the correct YZ branch.
 Compile will take a long time because it must clone Solr source and build it.
 The first time you do this is the longest as Ivy may have to download all the